 Emergency nurses provide rapid assessment and treatment to patients in the initial phase of illness or trauma and often in...

-Emergency room medical assistants require little formal education.
-Learn about the training, job duties and certification to...
+Emergency room medical assistants require no to little formal education.
+Learn about the training, job duties and certification...

 Emergency room doctors respond to life-and-death situations making instant decisions and providing emergency medical treatment....